haifeng2013/rollup-plugin-bundle-html/README.md

   template name will be used.
 - externals: Optional. a list of files which will be insert into the resule html.
 The file should be a valid url.
+  - externals.file: file path.
+  - externals.type: the type of file. can be 'js' or 'css'.
+  - externals.pos: position where the file is inserted.
+  - externals.timestamp: append timestamp as query string to file path.
 - inject: Optional. indicate where to insert files， it can be 'head' or 'body'.
 For default, the css files will be inserted into `<head>` and the js files will be inserted into `<body>`.